Edentree Green Future Fund

 Sustainable, Responsible &/or ESG Policy:

-The Fund will avoid investment where there is material involvement (10% or more) in alcohol and tobacco production, conventional weapon production, gambling, publication of violent or explicit materials, intensive farming, fossil fuel exploration and production and high interest (subprime) lending.
+The Fund seeks to avoid investment in areas which we consider fundamentally misaligned with the Sustainability Goal.
+The Fund will not invest in companies which have a material involvement (10% or more) in alcohol and tobacco production, weapon production, gambling, publication of violent or explicit materials, oppressive regimes, companies using animals to test cosmetic or household products, intensive farming, fossil fuel exploration and production and high interest lending.

 Process: